getodk/docs/intents.rst

 About Intent
 -------------

-*Intent* is a messaging object used to request an action from another app component.
+**Intent** is a messaging object used to request an action from another app component.

 Each page pertaining to an android app is called an activity.
 ODK Collect has several activities and sub-activities.
 These activities are able to communicate with each other using intents(as mentioned above).

 There are two types of intents:

-1.Explicit Intent: We use Explicit Intent when we want to communicate between 2 or more activites inside the *same* application.
+1. **Explicit Intent** : We use Explicit Intent when we want to communicate between 2 or more activites inside the *same* application.

-2.Implicit intent: We use Explicit Intent when we want to communicate between 2 or more activites inside *different* applications.
+2. **Implicit intent** : We use Explicit Intent when we want to communicate between 2 or more activites inside *different* applications.

 For example, after following the instrutions given below: